chrishonselaar/ProtoPad/readme.md

 * ProtoPad editor/client app for Mac OS/X (Windows only for now, sorry, working on it!)
 * Windows RT and Windows Phone compatibility
 * Automated available port discovery
+* Ability to transfer any kind of file between the ProtoPad Client and app directly, and browse the app/device's filesystem
 * Improve automated Android Emulator port configuration
 * Ability to connect to an SQLite database used by the app, inspect and change its data and schema on the fly
 * Direct access to app files (useful for non-simulator sessions, or when you do not want to set up network shares for this)